 What to Eat in Portland

-A cup of clam chowder and a lobster roll is a must your trip to Portland.
+A cup of clam chowder and a lobster roll is a must for your trip to Portland.
 I recommend restaurants along Commercial St. in the Old Port area.

 Portland Lobster Company